Legislative Framework for Record Retention Requirements

 In addition to maintaining minimum retention periods, some countries also have maximum retention periods.
 A record’s survival must often be limited so as to safeguard the privacy of persons whose personal data is contained in that record.
 In particular, records must be kept for no longer than is necessary for achieving the purposes for which the records were collected or subsequently used.
 After the maximum retention periods have expired, the documents should be either permanently deleted or anonymized (i.e., all references to data subjects should be redacted so that it is no longer possible to identify those persons).

-In Singapore, employers should follow the Retention Limitation Obligation outlined in the Personal Data Protection Act by destroying or de-identifying employee records once the purpose for the data collection has ended and there is no longer a legal obligation or business need to retain the employee or applicant records.
+In Singapore, employers should follow the Retention Limitation Obligation outlined in the Personal Data Protection Act by no longer retaining employee records once the purpose for the data collection has ended and there is no longer a legal obligation or business need to retain the employee or applicant records.

-Under the Employment (Employment Records, Key Employment Terms and Pay Slips) Regulations 2016, employers must maintain certain employee records for employees covered under the Employee Act.
-These employment records may be maintained in either soft or hard copy (including handwritten) for a period of the last 2 years for existing employees, and for the last 2 years for ex-employees, to be retained for 1 year after the employee leaves employment.
+Under the Employment (Employment Records, Key Employment Terms and Pay Slips) Regulations 2016, employers must maintain certain employee records for employees covered under the Employment Act.
+Employee records should include the following, in addition to other items:

-- NRIC number (for non-Singapore citizens), work pass number and expiration date;
+- NRIC number or work pass number and expiration date;

 - date of birth;